Moving to Las Vegas: Las Vegas, NV Relocation & Homebuyer Guide

 Las Vegas is full of fun things to do and is widely acknowledged to be a center of fun for adults and also has many fun things for children to do as well.
 If you're a fun-loving individual, Las Vegas provides ample opportunity for "play," whether you want to golf or enjoy other fun.

-There are also a multitude of opportunities for employment within Las Vegas.
+There's also a multitude of opportunities for employment within Las Vegas.
 Work exists within the large hotel chains, Clark County schools, and the county government, as well as in the healthcare, technology companies, and casino fields.